ABOUT US

 Capability Builders NZ (CBNZ) is a Te Hiku based business formed in September 2020 with aspirations to make a difference within our community.

-We teach business foundations; providing workshops and support for whanau with a business idea.
+We teach business foundations; providing workshops and support for whānau with a business idea.

-We call it the Te Kōrau programme
+We call it the CBNZ NextGen Innovators Programme

 OUR PURPOSE